-- The candidate did not have an accounting system in place which clearly identified the electoral expenditure for the Johnston by-election. - The candidate did not have a separate bank account designated for NT Elections and advised that all expenditure was paid for in cash and not through a Territory campaign account. - The accounting records indicated that electoral expenditure in relation to the Johnston by election was \$130. - There was a no variance between the electoral expenditure in the accounting systems and the expenditure disclosed on the NTEC website. - There were delays in the provision of sampled supporting documents requested. - All documents provided met the definition of electoral expenditure.
+- The political party has an accounting system in place which clearly identified the electoral expenditure for the Johnston by-election. - A separate bank account designated for NT elections was set up by the political party. - The accounting records indicated that electoral expenditure in relation to the Johnston byelection was \$38,185. - There was no variance between the electoral expenditure in the accounting systems and the expenditure disclosed on the NTEC website. - There were no delays in the provision of sampled supporting documents requested. - All documents provided met the definition of electoral expenditure.